Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 Recent indicators the Fed will use to determine the need for future cuts include:

-However, borrowing is still expensive and the world’s largest economy could also face turbulence arising from Donald Trump’s policies.
+However, borrowing is still expensive and the world’s largest economy is facing turbulence arising from Donald Trump’s policies.

 For instance, the potential for Trump’s proposed tariffs to fuel intractable US inflation — which has flow-on effects globally.